PatternsTechGit/PT_RxJS/README.md

-# PT_RXJS - Calling an API & Manipulating Its Data using RxJS Operators
+# Calling an API & Manipulating Its Data using RxJS Operators

 ## What is RxJS
 > [RxJS](https://rxjs.dev/guide/overview) is a javascript library that brings the concept of "reactive programming" to the web.